Schedule Your Consultation

 I started to listen and be gentle.

 Put it this way: the swelling in my leg is a constant reminder that I need to continue to allow myself to feel the feels, delicate and heavy, to let them pass through me without judgement or punishment.
-To not be afraid of the dark.
-To be curious and sit with my discomfort and not stuff it away.
 To ask for help.
 To honor my needs.

 When I’m gentle with myself, I’m a gentler human being.
 I’m graceful and proud, playful and intentional, centered and grounded.
 When I serve myself and honor my own needs, I’m freer to serve those around me, and it feels so good.